tomrijntjes/tomrijntjes.github.io/01-economics-of-nfts.md

 title: Economics of NFTs
 filename: 01-economics-of-nfts.md
 date: October 9th 2023
 ---

 # After The Hype

 Is there some protein to the proposition of non-fungible tokens?
 Now that the hype is over, I want to answer some questions for myself:

-1. are there good reasons to buy NFTs?
+1. are there good reasons to buy an NFT in 2023?
 1. is copyright enforced?
 1. is there any innovation of substance to NFTs?